nrxus/rfcs/text/0000-cfg-alias.md

 ```

-In a similar vein,
-an alias that shares the same name as an existing cfg will be an error at compile time
+As will giving a cfg alias the same name as a preexisting cfg (attribute? flag?):

 ```rust
 //compiled using `--cfg=foobar` flag in rustc